 7. Brangus Cattle

 The Brangus, a black Angus-Brahman cross, was developed in the 1930s in the United States.
 It’s frequently employed in commercial herds because of its reputation for producing high-quality beef.
-However, because of their huge udders and abundant milk production, Brangus cattle also make them suitable for dairy farming.
+However, because of their huge udders and abundant milk production, Brangus cattle are also suitable for dairy farming, where using dairy management software can optimize the productivity and health of these versatile cattle.

 Ranchers frequently choose Brangus because of its hardiness and resistance to disease.
 It is also renowned for being docile, which makes it simpler to manage than certain other breeds of cattle.